bashcashew/bashcashew/README.md

 ---
-### Here is a list of things that I am working on, but not exclussively. ;)
+### Here is a list of things I am working on, but not exclussively. ;)
-* Uploading a 🗣️local LLM-and-realistic-TTS Models for use in the Terminal
+* Uploading a 🗣️local LLM-and-realistic-TTS Models for use in the Terminal and UI
 * Uploading a 🎮PS5-to-PC script that allows full integration of a controller into the PC environment, including controller rumble.
-  * _Added local telemetric .csv data per session for usage analyses if interested -- this can be removed if no use-cases_
+  * _Added local telemetric .csv data per session for usage analyses if interested -- this is 100% client-side local and never interacted with in any way.
 * Uploading a 📑PPTX-to-PDF Converter
-* Uploading a 📑PDF Merger with custom footers that apply the orignial file name to help with knowing where you are
+* Uploading a 📑PDF Merger with custom footers that apply the orignial file names and as part of an indexed ToC
 * Uploading a 📑PDF-to-text-markdown script that allows you to compile all text within a document/PDF given specified margins (ui included)
 * Uploading a ✅Bubble-sort algorithm for a computer directory as well as some other sorting algos.
-* Uploading a 📀script that checks physical port entries i.e., USBs, SDs, and creates a dump of easy-to-read information logs in the target drive.
+* Uploading a 📀script that checks physical port entries i.e., USBs, IDs, etc., usage stats, and full-depth file branches.
+Then creates a dump of easy-to-read information logs on the target drive.
 * Uploading various 👨‍💻.js scripts for consumer ui into a single repository
-* Uploading a 🎬cyberpunk-CLI that integrates various commands of a normal CLI such as ls, cd, alias etc. +
+* Uploading a 🎬cyberpunk-CLI that integrates various commands of a normal CLI such as ls, cd, alias etc.
   + comes with a robust calculator
   + comes with a built-in video player
-  + comes with a built-in text and file editor that (has retention issues atm ... so only per-session saves)
-  * _These commands are done, but may be rolled out incrementtally or not at all due to some issues surrounding cohesion_
+  + comes with a built-in text/ file editor (has retention issues atm ... so only on-mem saves) ++ _These commands are done, but may be rolled out incrementtally or not at all due to some issues surrounding cohesion_
 * Uploading a 🐍bash-and-python script that gives a cyberpunk-esque splash screen with a password lock for your preferred CLI.
-  * all functions are disabled and only can enter the password to enter the terminal ... this can easily be edited in the bash script if issues occur.
+  + all functions are disabled and only can enter the password to enter the terminal ... this can easily be edited in the bash script if issues occur.
-  * The only way to exit without a password is to exit the terminal ... or again, editing the bash script :)
+  + The only way to exit without a password is to exit the terminal ... or again, editing the bash script :)
 * Speach-to-text transcription model designed for video and sound files to convert into .md or .txt files.
-* Stable Diffusion model (Sana) scripts for image generation through python.

 ![pixel_invaderzimgir_art](https://github.com/user-attachments/assets/8758710e-f0f9-4b4e-aff1-caf0c392bc4f)